inlife/nexrender/README.md

 And of course, the main thing about development is that it should be fun. :)

+## Project Values

+This project has a few principle-based goals that guide its development:

+* **Do our thing really well.** Our thing is data-based automating of the rendering, and hanlding other interactive related components of that task set.
+It is not meant to be a replacement for specific corporate tools templater bot, rendergarden, etc. that have lots of features and customizability.
+(Some customizability is OK, but not to the extent that it becomes overly complicated or error-prone.)

+* **Limit dependencies.** Keep the packages lightweight.

+* **Pure nodejs.** This means no native module or other external/system dependencies.
+This package should be able to stand on its own and cross-compile easily to any platform -- and that includes its library dependencies.

+* **Idiomatic nodejs.** Keep modules small, minimal exported names, promise based async handling.

+* **Be elegant.** This package should be elegant to use and its code should be elegant when reading and testing.
+If it doesn't feel good, fix it up.

+* **Well-documented.** Use comments prudently; explain why non-obvious code is necessary (and use tests to enforce it).
+Keep the docs updated, and have examples where helpful.

+* **Keep it efficient.** This often means keep it simple.
+Fast code is valuable.

+* **Consensus.** Contributions should ideally be approved by multiple reviewers before being merged.
+Generally, avoid merging multi-chunk changes that do not go through at least one or two iterations/reviews.
+Except for trivial changes, PRs are seldom ready to merge right away.

+* **Have fun contributing.** Coding is awesome!

 ## External Packages

 Here you can find a list of packages published by other contributors: